adobe-apiplatform/api-gateway-request-tracking/README.md

 ```

-Expose a simple HTTP Service to register rules:
+Expose a simple HTTP Service to register rules and list the active ones:

 ```nginx
 server {